krizel4/Psychic-Game/README.md

 ## Psychic-Game

-Week 3 for the coding bootcamp involved creating a simple game using javascript.
+Week 3 for the coding bootcamp involved creating a guessing game using javascript.
 This is a simple game where the user guesses what the computer is thinking.
 The user guesses are triggered by event.key and the computer guesses were generated using Math.random.

 ## Getting Started
 To play the game, you start by selecting a random letter from the alphabet using your keyboard.
 You have 9 opportunities to guess what the computer is thinking.
 Your guesses are logged on the screen, but if you don't guess what the computer is thinking within 9 tries, you lose.